Cuomo closes playgrounds, warns New Yorkers to heed social distancing

 GRAPHIC: Tracking the spread of the global coronavirus - here

-Reporting by Susan Heavey, Doina Chiacu, Tim Ahmann, Daniel Trotta, Maria Caspani, Peter Szekely and David Brunnstrom; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller
+Reporting by Susan Heavey, Doina Chiacu, Tim Ahmann, Daniel Trotta, Maria Caspani, Stephanie Kelly, Peter Szekely and Lisa Shumaker; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller